thomasgtaylor/how.wtf/content/post/2023-03-01-disable-welcome-message-in-fish-shell.md

 ---
-title: Disable welcome message in Fish Shell
-date: 2023-03-01T00:45:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-01 00:45:00-04:00
 description: How to surpress or customize or remove the welcome message in Fish Shell
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Disable welcome message in Fish Shell
 ---

 The default welcome message in Fish can be surpressed or customized.